-The following policies and procedures, described above under the security report for the Pittsburgh, Pa. campus, apply to any other location operated by the Carnegie Mellon University:
+The following policies and procedures, described above under the Safety and Security Policies, Procedures and Resources section for the Pittsburgh, Pa. campus, apply to any other location operated by the Carnegie Mellon University:

 - Missing Student Notification see page 17. - Alcohol and Other Drug Policies see page 20. - Workplace Violence see page 22. - Preventing and Responding to Sexual Assault, Dating Violence, Domestic Violence and Stalking (and all subsections) see pages 24 to 40.